Mohammad Khan Tokhmaq Ustajlu: War

+Depiction of the Battle of Çıldır during the Ottoman–Safavid of 1578–1590.
+Osman pasha with sword (top left), Derviş Pasha (bottom left), Kara Khan wounded (top right), and Mohammad Khan Tokhmaq drawing the bow (below right). Şeca'atname (1586).

 In 1578, Shah Mohammad Khodabanda (1578–1587) reappointed Mohammad Khan Tokhmaq as governor of Erivan Province.
 During the prelude to the Ottoman–Safavid of 1578–1590 the Safavids were well informed about the coming Ottoman assault but not about its magnitude.
 Mohammad Khan Tokhmaq was ordered by the Shah to recruit troops from all over northwestern Iran.
 Having assembled an army of some 15,000–30,000 men, he marched to the vicinity of Çıldır, not far from the Ottoman army, which was commanded by Lala Mustafa Pasha.
 The modern historian Rudi Matthee states that his spies miscalculated the size of the Ottoman army, "only counting the ones that were visible to them".
 According to Iskandar Beg Munshi (died c.
 1633/4) and Juan Tomas Minadoi (died 1615), Mohammad Khan Tokhmaq, "emboldened" by the news from his spies, decided to attack.
 Munshi put the blame on the Qizilbash, stating that they ruined "their potential strength through disunity and internal bickering and of foolhardily rushing into war, taking on an army of 100,000 with a mere 15,000 troops rather than waiting until all reinforcements had arrived".

 On 9 August, Mohammad Khan Tokhmaq and his men engaged the Ottomans.
 Heavily outnumbered, the Safavid forces were defeated, and some 5,000-7,000 were slain on the battlefield, while another 3,000 were taken captive and beheaded.

+Loss of Yerevan to the Ottomans (1583)

+Ottoman commander Serdar Ferhat Pasha's conquest of Yerevan against Tokhmaq Khan Ustajlu in 1583. Şehinşahname, TSKM B.200 (1592).

 Mohammad Khan Tokhmaq's second tenure over the Erivan Province was brought to an end in 1583 due to Ottoman encroachment, which resulted in an Ottoman takeover of the province until 1604.

 A gholam (slave-soldier) of Mohammad Khan Tokhmaq, Behbud Agha, was a Georgian who hailed from a Kartlian noble family (tavadi).
 He converted to Islam during his service to Mohammad Khan Tokhmaq.
 Two of Behbud Agha's sons, Ali-Qoli Beg and Emamqoli Beg, together briefly served as governors of Kartli in the 1610s.